wp-plugins/opes-phpmailer-patch-contact-form-7/readme.txt

 == Installation ==

-* Upload the Opes Favicon plugin to your blog and activate it
+* Upload the Opes PhpMailer Patch - Contact Form 7 plugin to your blog and activate it.

 == Changelog ==